mikeball/pure/README.md

 Pure is a validation, and parameter parsing library for clojure.

 One of the more tedious parts of building applications is validating and parsing string based parameters into the values your application needs such as integers and datetimes.
-Pure allows you to specify a validation model, then check data against the rules AND have get access to the parsed values once validation passes.
+Pure allows you to specify a validation model, then check data against the rules AND make use of the parsed values.

 ###Features: